Johann Rudolf Wettstein

-Johann Rudolf Wettstein (27 October 1594, Basel – 12 April 1666, Basel) was a Swiss diplomat and mayor of Basel, who achieved fame through his diplomatic skills, culminating in Swiss independence from the Holy Roman Empire in 1648.
+Johann Rudolf Wettstein (27 October 1594, Basel – 12 April 1666, Basel) was a Swiss diplomat and mayor of Basel, who achieved fame through his diplomatic skills, culminating in de iure Swiss independence from the Holy Roman Empire in 1648.

 Early life and education

 Johann Rudolf Wettstein was born on 27 October 1594 as the youngest of five sons, and attended the "Schule auf Burg," the present-day secondary school located at the Münsterplatz in Basel.
 At the Gymnasium, he was taught the basics in Latin and history and he graduated with fourteen years of age.
 Afterwards he concluded a chancellery apprenticeship in Yverdon and Geneva where he learned the French language which would be useful in later career as a diplomat.
 In 1611, as he was 17 years old, he married Anna Maria Falkner a noble woman from Basel.
 The Historical Dictionary of Switzerland records that Wettstein's marriage was not a happy one.
 With time he owed quite a sum to his wife's family and apparently for that reason he moved to Italy in 1616, where he served in the Venetian military.